History of Harvard Extension School: Academic and Institutional Expansion (1930s - 1970s)

-In 1936, a survey found that 56% of students that year had never attended college before.
+A 1936 survey found that 56% of students that year had never attended college before.
 A similar study in 1952 found that more than half had a profession, notably teaching, more than half had at least two years of college, and 75% enrolled out of general interest.
 In 1938 another survey found that 64% of all Extension graduates went on to do graduate work, a figure much higher than the number of graduates from the College.
 A total of 60 graduate degrees were awarded to alumni, as were six Ph.D's.

+The Adjunct in Arts degree remained the degree obtained by University Extension graduates until 1960, when the Harvard Faculty of Arts and Sciences replaced it with the Bachelor of Arts in Extension Studies (A.B.E.) degree.
+This was designed specifically for adult learners while maintaining the four-year curriculum equivalence.

+Following the Great Depression and World War II, University Extension experienced sustained growth in both enrollment and academic offerings.
+Enrollment exceeded 5,500 students by 1959-1960 and reached more than 7400 by 1962-1963.
+By the 50th anniversary of the University Extension in 1960, more than 1,400 courses had been offered and there had been more than 85,000 students.

 In 1958, courses cost about $200 each, and in 1963, students could earn a Harvard degree for roughly $1,000.
 This was, according to Dean Reginald H. Phelps, "a bargain that simply can not be matched anywhere in the field of education."
 Adding to the value, study spaces, conferences rooms, library facilities, and a dining hall were set up in Lehman Hall for students in 1964.
 In addition, there was a television lounge where students could watch the WGBH programs.

+While the vast majority of classes were held on the Harvard campus, a few in the late 1960s were offered at MIT and BU, as well as at the Old South Meeting House.
+At this time non-credit courses cost between $15 and $25, and courses for credit cost between $20 and $35.

+In 1971, the University implemented the Associate of Arts in Extension Studies (A.A.) degree, representing the equivalent of two-year undergraduate degree.